FAQs: Training your AI

 A. In a free trial period, this is limited to 30 files.
 This count includes any that have been deleted.
 If you want to begin your subscription early to lift the limit, just visit your settings page and click 'Graduate my trial now' under your plan details.

 On a paid subscription, the upload limit is set to 100, but this can be increased whenever needed.
 Just get in contact, and we'll edit this.
+Overall, we recommend focusing on quality over quantity for the best results.

 Q. What's the maximum size for files I can upload?